HackTheBox Mirage Writeup

 bloodyAD --host dc01.mirage.htb -d mirage.htb -u 'Mirage-Service$' -k get writable --detail

-We have a service account that can be used to view AD CS attack vectors Certipy.
+We have a service account, we can look at AD CS attacks Certipy.

-We can use certipy to check for any vulnerabilities:
+We can use certipy to see if there are vulnerabilities.

 PS Get-Item -Path "HKLM:\SYSTEM\CurrentControlSet\Services\Kdc"

-# The UPN can be manipulated (this requires enabling StrongCertificateBindingEnforcement to either 1 or 0 on the domain controller, and the attacker must have write permission to the victim’s account’s UPN)
+# UPN Tampering (Requires StrongCertificateBindingEnforcement = 1 or 0 enabled on the Domain Controller, and the attacker has write permission to the "victim" account's UPN)

 PS Get-Item -Path 'HKLM:\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL'